elastic/cloud-on-k8s/hack/helm/release/readme.md

 ### Releasing ECK Operator Helm Chart

-*HELM_BRANCH environment variable below is used to instruct Buildkite to change to this Git branch after building the Helm tooling, but prior to running the Helm release process.
-If Buildkite `commit` is set, along with `pull_request_repository`, and `pull_request_id`, then Buildkite will checkout `HEAD` at the branch of the PR and build the Helm tooling from that Git commit.
-If you're wanting to release the ECK helm charts from `2.7` branch using the Helm tooling at the indicated PR, then set this `HELM_BRANCH` environment variable.*

 ### Manually releasing the ECK Operator Helm Chart

 To manually publish the ECK Operator Helm chart and it's associated CRD chart, run the below `curl` command.